jzaragosa06/flask_server/README.md

 )

 ```
 To make the search more robust, we are performing backtesting on different split (i.e., by setting the refit parameter to True).
-This
+we started with the 80% of the training and 20% of the testing and incrementally increase the training set and reduce the testing set.

 ![time series backtesting with refit](https://skforecast.org/0.13.0/img/backtesting_refit.gif)